 Accessible WordPress Slideshow Summary

 It is possible to build accessible slideshows in WordPress.
 The advice I’ve given here will produce slideshows that are more useful for visitors with disabilities.
-There is a lot of overlap between these best practices and the best approach to SEO and site speed.
+There is a lot of overlap between these best practices and the best approaches to SEO and site speed.
 For example, having an accessible slideshow is an important part of having a search-engine friendly slideshow.

 In this guide, I didn’t dig too deeply into the technical side of accessibility.
 That is because I wanted to focus on what you can control as a site administrator.
 If you are interested in the code, you can click here to see an overview of accessibility code in MetaSlider.